About Our Hotel in Barrow in Furness.

 The Duke of Edinburgh Hotel is a luxury hotel located on Abbey Road in the centre of Barrow in Furness.
 The building itself was built in 1871 and was granted grade II status in 1976.

-The hotel was built during a period of great economic growth in Barrow, the town was home to the largest steelworks in the world and one of the most important shipyards in the country.
-In these opulent times no expense was spared to build Barrow’s showpiece hotel, located right next to the railway station.
+The hotel in Barrow was built during a period of great economic growth in Barrow, the town was home to the largest steelworks in the world and one of the most important shipyards in the country.
+In these opulent times, no expense was spared to build Barrow’s showpiece hotel, located right next to the railway station.

-The Duke of Edinburgh Hotel soon settled into the town as the building offering Barrow’s most prestigious and luxurious accommodation.
+The Duke of Edinburgh Hotel soon settled in the town as the building offering Barrow’s most prestigious and luxurious accommodation.

-In 2006 The Duke of Edinburgh Hotel was bought by Lancaster Brewery.
+In 2006 The Duke of Edinburgh Hotel in Barrow in Furness was bought by Lancaster Brewery.
 Over the many decades since its early 20th Century pomp, the building had sadly fallen into decline and was no longer the prestigious hotel of yesteryear.
 In the many years since 2006 over £2.5 million has been spent renovating, refurbishing and returning the Duke to its former glory.

 For the latest news and offers please follow us on Facebook.